9 Best Places for Jazz Music in Harlem

 Jazz at the Smoke Bar| ©Enrique Arellano

-The Smoke is one of those New York Jazz & Supper Clubs where you go looking for good music and at the end you also stay for the tasty food.
-A double joy!
+The Smoke is one of those New York Jazz & Supper Clubs where you go looking for good music and end up staying for the delicious food.
+A double treat!

-The place is famous for having a program of world-renowned jazz artists that competes with the excellent American bistro-style food prepared in their kitchens by the prestigious chef Patricia Williams.
+The venue is famous for its lineup of world-renowned jazz artists, which rivals the excellent American bistro-style cuisine prepared in its kitchen by the prestigious chef Patricia Williams.

-A highly recommended place to enjoy an unforgettable night in New York to the sound of the best music of the genre.
+A highly recommended spot to enjoy an unforgettable night in New York to the sound of the genre’s best music.

 Book a tour of jazz venues in Harlem